Tobacco Growing Guide · Nicotiana tabacum & rustica

 Nicotiana tabacum — various curing methods

-124 varieties that defy simple categorisation — including dark-fired tobaccos (Latakia-style), fire-cured leaf, American heritage varieties, Soviet breeding program cultivars, and regional landraces from Central Asia and Eastern Europe.
-Many of these varieties are unavailable anywhere else in the world.
+124 varieties that defy simple categorisation — dark-fired tobaccos (Latakia-style), fire-cured leaf, American heritage, Soviet cultivars, and regional landraces from Central Asia and Eastern Europe.
+Many unavailable elsewhere.

 SugarVaries